What do you do, Monica?

 What interested you about pelvic health?

 Pelvic health issues are common, but not normal.
-Yet, we live in a culture that accepts and normalises incontinence.
-Research shows that up to one in three women experience urinary incontinence in the first year after giving birth, and up to three quarters of these women continue to experience this in the following 12 years after giving birth.
-Additionally, one in 10 women experience faecal incontinence and one in 12 women will have a pelvic organ prolapse.
+Yet we live in a culture that accepts and normalises incontinence.
+Research shows that up to 1 in 3 women experience urinary incontinence in the first year after giving birth, and up to 75% of these women continue to experience this in the following 12 years after giving birth.
+Additionally, 1 in 10 women experience faecal incontinence and 1 in 12 women will have a pelvic organ prolapse.
 This means that over 10,000 women a year could be affected by pelvic health problems after giving birth.
 The true number is not known given the taboo around this issue.
 On a recent survey we conducted across south east London, only 27% of women had the courage to raise these issues with a healthcare professional.

 As health care professionals, we have a responsibility to ensure that pelvic floor symptoms are discussed at every opportunity, especially after giving birth.
 Our pelvic health physiotherapists and midwives also provide training and support for local clinicians, including GPs and midwives.